 - Drink green tea: You might be tempted to reach for that second cup of coffee in the afternoon, but opt for green tea instead.
 It will give your body a boost — with a ton of extra benefits — and is less likely to affect your sleep later that night.

 - Eat omega-3s at lunch: New research shows that regularly eating omega-3 fatty acids can help reduce sleep issues .
 Load up foods like salmon, flaxseed, and avocado at lunch to support a better night's sleep.

 - Fit in a workout: It doesn't matter whether it's morning, noon, or night — make time to exercise!
 You'll drift to sleep more naturally after you've pushed your body.
 Just be sure not to go for intense cardio right before bed.
 Yoga is a great option to help your mind cool down if you need to work out later in the evening.

 - Take time to chill: To promote quality sleep and be able to drift off easily, it's important to take time to calm your mind and body.
 Whether it's a hot bath, a few chapters of a book, or you spend some time journaling, make yourself a priority, and wind down naturally.

 - Skip the nightcap: After a long day, a few glasses of wine or a nice cocktail might seem like the perfect way to let loose, but alcohol can disrupt your natural sleep cycle and leave you feeling exhausted the following morning.
 If you're serious about getting a good night's sleep, it's best to just say no to alcohol before bed.

-- Turn off electronics: If you keep your electronics on all night, it is affecting your sleep patterns .
-Before bed, skip the tube or your laptop, and wind down with an article or book instead.
-This change seems small but makes an enormous difference in how you sleep through the night.
+- Turn off electronics: If you keep your electronics on all night, it is affecting your sleep patterns.
+Before bed, skip the TV or your laptop, and wind down with an article or book instead.
+This change seems small but it makes an enormous difference in how you sleep through the night.